 My small dog loves squeaky tennis balls and will chase them incessantly, morning and night.
 However, he is also quite adept at de-squeaking these toys, sometimes within minutes.
 While he does continue to play with the balls after they have lost their sound, these are far less alluring.
 As neither my budget nor my house has room for the infinite supply of fresh squeaky balls he desires, I seek to re-squeak these balls with fresh squeakers and some super glue. [more inside]

+My beloved umbrella is broken.
+Several of the arms that attach the ribs to the shaft have come unattached -- the little hinges that hold them on have twisted and rusted and broken.
 Is there such a thing as an umbrella repair person?
 Like a cobbler, but for umbrellas?
 If so, what is this person called?
 (And can you recommend one in Seattle?)
 If not, do you have any ideas about what other kind of tradesperson might happen to have the tools or skills to fix it?

 I ride a single speed (flip flop hub) here in NYC and am at a bit of a crossroads - my bike is at the shop and the diagnosis is grim - the worn out seat post is corroded into the frame.
 If it doesn't come out easy the repairs might be more than the original cost of the bike.
 Should I strip the components off the bike and get a new frame?
 Or a new bike entirely?
 Bike fiends I'd love some tips/pointers on this one.
 Specific details inside... [more inside]

 I need recommendations for a person or service that can have a look at my mom's computer, in Milwaukee, Wisconsin.
 I would like for Geek Squad to be an absolute last resort.
 I live on the west coast, alas, and have already done what troubleshooting I can do remotely.